RoseauTechnologies/Roseau_Load_Flow/doc/usage/Getting_Started.md

 2
 ```

-It returns the number of iterations performed by the *Newton-Raphson* solver.
-Here, 2.
-To have some additional results
+It returns the number of iterations performed by the *Newton-Raphson* solver, here *2*.
+More information about the
-regarding the convergence, the field `res_info` is available in the network.
+load flow resolution is available via the `res_info` attribute.

 ```pycon
 >>> en.res_info